 We stood in the headlights staring out to the blackness of the cornfield.
 Jill was sobbing and coughing quietly and her breathing was rough.
 She said something like, “That can’t be.”
 I don’t recall everything she was stuttering, it seemed she was mostly trying to regain her composure.

 Later she said I asked if she was hurt.
 I don’t actually recall saying that, but I’m not saying I didn’t.
 I mostly recall being confounded, trying to get my wits around what was clearly no ordinary deer.
 In fact, calling it a deer is just my way of explaining something that makes no sense.
 I mostly recall just standing there somewhat dazed in the harsh light.

 Another car pulled up.
-It was Tyler.
-He’s another regular at the Paradise.
+It was Tyler, coming from the Paradise.
 Before he was completely stopped he yelled out his open window, “Is everyone all right?”
 And while approaching, “What happened?”
 He had parked his car in such a way that his headlights were pointed along the closest edge of the cornstalks, standing as motionless sentries, guarding what seemed to be the outer edges of an infinite black labyrinth.